aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ```

 See: [Monitoring using CloudWatch Logs](https://docs.aws.amazon.com/firehose/latest/dev/monitoring-with-cloudwatch-logs.html)
-in the *Kinesis Data Firehose Developer Guide*.
+in the *Amazon Data Firehose Developer Guide*.

 ### Metrics

-Kinesis Data Firehose sends metrics to CloudWatch so that you can collect and analyze the
+Amazon Data Firehose sends metrics to CloudWatch so that you can collect and analyze the
 performance of the delivery stream, including data delivery, data ingestion, data
 transformation, format conversion, API usage, encryption, and resource usage.
 You can then
 use CloudWatch alarms to alert you, for example, when data freshness (the age of the